*When using other versions some differences are possible to occur

 4.3.
 Switch Language Automatically

-Enable the “Switch Language Automatically” option to identify user IP and switch website language automatically according to location.
+Enable the “Switch Language Automatically” option to identify the user IP and switch website language automatically according to location.

 4.4.
 Default Language Slug